g3ru1a/mangadb-docs/docs/Endpoints/README.md

 ## Statuses

+The status is used to denote the current state of a book or series.
+For example, a book that is currently being published would have a status of "Ongoing", while a book that has been completed would have a status of "Completed".

 <swagger-ui src="./status/openapi.yml"/>

 ## Staff

+Staff data refers to information about the people who worked on a book, such as the author, illustrator, editor etc.

 <swagger-ui src="./staff/openapi.yml"/>

 ## Series

+Series contains all the variations of a title, such as manga, novels, light novels, special editions etc.

 <swagger-ui src="./series/openapi.yml"/>

 ## SeriesType

+SeriesType contains data about certain variations of a title.
+For example, a series could have a type of "Manga" or "Light Novel" and all the books in that series-type would be of that type.

 <swagger-ui src="./seriestype/openapi.yml"/>

 ## Book

+Book contains all the information about a book, such as the title, author, publisher, ISBN, release date etc.

 <swagger-ui src="./book/openapi.yml"/>